tnballo/high-assurance-rust/src/chp4/sw_stack_1.md

 * `recursive_count_down(square(x));` will square the input argument, then print a count down sequence - from `x^2` to `0`.

 * We're interested in how this program uses stack memory at runtime, so we add the attribute `#[inline(never)]` to ensure the compiler allocates a stack frame each time either `recursive_count_down` or `square` is called.
-"Inlining" is an opportunistic optimization that avoids function call overhead, including stack frame allocation and caller-register preservation.
+"Inlining" is an opportunistic optimization that avoids function call overhead, including stack frame allocation and caller-register preservation [^Inlining].

 If run with `cargo run -- 2`, this program outputs: